kohana/userguide/guide/userguide/using.md

+# Using

 Give tips on how to most effectively use the user guide.
 How to navigate around, how things are organized, etc.